CloudTestDrive/EventLabs/AppDev/container/wercker.md

 #### Deploy Oracle Container Cloud Stack and test the Employee Node.js sample application ####

-Stack is ready, so it is time to deploy and test the Employee Node.js sample application.
-Find the newly created *employee-nodejs-mongodb* stack and click the green **Deploy** button.
+Your stack is ready, so it is time to deploy and test the Node.js sample application.
+Find the newly created *userxx-emp-nodejs-mongodb* stack and click the green **Deploy** button.

 ![alt text](images/43.deploy.stack.png)